 '''

 CSC3 (68020) processor with 4096K bytes of memory.

 1 MCI Controller

 1 Ethernet/IEEE 802.3 interface.

-1 Serial network interface.
+96 terminal lines

 32K bytes of non-volatile configuration memory.

 '''

 Note: The first two sections of the configuration script (the banner and the installed hardware) appear only at initial system startup.
-On subsequent uses of the setup command facility, interaction begins with the Configuring the System Dialog message.
+On subsequent uses of the setup command facility, interaction begins with the System Configuration Dialog message.

-The Configuring the System Dialog message and configuration steps automatically appear next, offering the prompts for which you'll provide the answers to configure your system.
+The System Configuration Dialog message and configuration steps automatically appear next, offering the prompts for which you'll provide the answers to configure your system.
 Press the Return key to accept the default settings (if any are available).
-The Configuring the System Dialog message provides the following initial information:
+The System Configuration Dialog message provides the following initial information:

-''' - Configuring the System Dialog - At any point you may enter a question mark '?' for help.
+''' - System Configuration Dialog - At any point you may enter a question mark '?' for help.
 Refer to the 'Getting Started' Guide for additional help.
-Default settings are in square brackets '[]'. '''
+Default settings are in square brackets '[ ]'. '''